panoply/esthetic/docs/src/rules/liquid/dedentTagList.md

       {
         "type": "header",
         "content": "Example",
-        "info": "The braces {} will align to the starting point of the tag."
+        "info": "The braces {} will dedent"
       }
     ]
   }